Employment

 APPLICATION AND POSITION INFORMATION

-All interested candidates should submit the following materials by email with attachments to: Assistant Head of School Nina Hanlon: nhanlon@brooksschool.org with the subject line: Math Department Chair Application.
-Please attach:
+All interested candidates should submit the following materials by email with attachments to the Assistant Head of School at nhanlon@brooksschool.org by June 15, 2023:

-- a cover letter expressing why you are interested in Brooks and this opportunity
+- Cover letter expressing why you are interested in Brooks and this opportunity

 The school will make any offer of employment contingent upon a candidate being authorized to work in the United States, and successfully completing criminal offender record (CORI) and sexual offender record (SORI) background checks.